abbasaziz/react-django-musicroom-app/README.md

 ## Install dependencies
 Follow the steps below to install all the dependencies, the frameworks, package managers and the environments:
   #### 1. The environment
-    Install the dep
+    You will need to install python package manager.

   #### 2. The Backend dependencies
-    You will need to install python package manager.
+    Install the dependencies for PIP and Node